-The issues that so many have with feet, knees, hips, lower ribs, and lumbar spine may all stem from a variety of pelvic dysfunctions.
+The issues that so many have with feet, knees, hips, lower ribs, and back pain may all stem from a variety of pelvic dysfunctions.
 As said multiple times in other areas on this site, the use of appropriate measurement methods such as a complete chiropractic examination and a series of radiographic films in conjunction with a skilled set of eyes and the ability for critical thinking and case correlation will make every difference in a positive outcome for the patient.

-Concurrent pelvic and trochanteric Chiropractic applications have significant reduction in myotonicity of the psoas major musculature and often the quadratus lumborum as well as the lower ribs.
+Concurrent pelvic and trochanteric chiropractic applications have significant reduction in myotonicity of the psoas major musculature and often the quadratus lumborum as well as the lower ribs.
 It is interesting that one motion can do so much when properly applied.

 Of course, individualized treatment methods can be applied to the feet, knees, hips, lower ribs, and lumbar spine to target each specifically as clinically indicated.

 IN Chiropractic can help you identify and treat your back pain or other ailments as a result of pelvic dysfunction.
 Contact our Fishers clinic today to schedule your appointment.